e-dimensionz/Todoyu-PHP7.x/README.md

 # Todoyu Project Management

-Todoyu was one of the best Open Source Software for Project and Task Management, Time Tracking and Team Collaboration.
+Todoyu was one of the best Open Source Self-Hosted Software for Project and Task Management, Time Tracking and Team Collaboration.
 Sadly, this project was abandoned years ago and never worked on PHP7.x.
 This is a fork created from the main repository and parsed/moddified to work with PHP7 as well as MySQLi.